judyjoseph/sonic-mgmt/docs/testplan/MACsec-test-plan.md

 ### Testcase : Scale tests

 #### Enable macsec on all interfaces on the DUT
-  Check the CPU, ASIC behavior when there are multiple wpa_supplicant processes being spawned.
+  1. Check the CPU, ASIC behavior when there are multiple wpa_supplicant processes being spawned.
-  What happens when we flap all ports together, time it takes for Portchannels/BGP sessions to be up
+  2. When all the interfaces flap together, how much time it takes for Portchannels/BGP sessions to be up

 #### Rekeying in all macsec sessions happens at the same time
   Check the sessions are all up.